rcalixte/wayland-book/src/introduction/high-level-design.md

 Each of the pieces mentioned so far are consistently found throughout the Linux desktop ecosystem.
 Beyond this, more components exist.
-Many graphical applications don't know about Wayland at all, choosing instead to allow libraries like GTK+, Qt, SDL, and GLFW - among many others - to deal with it.
+Many graphical applications don't know about Wayland at all, choosing instead to allow libraries like GTK+, Qt, SDL, and GLFW &mdash; among many others &mdash; to deal with it.
 Many compositors choose software like wlroots to abstract more of their responsibilities, while others implement everything in-house.